Rustixir/darkbird/README.md

-* **Indexing**  - darkbird support indexing, can even dynamically decision about which fields in document be indexed. and each key must be unique unless return Duplicate error
+* **Indexing**  - darkbird support indexing, can even dynamically decision about which fields in document be indexed. and each key must be unique else return Duplicate error

 * **Taging** -  each document can have multiple tags